opencadc/storage-inventory/vault/README.md

 org.opencadc.vault.resourceID=ivo://{authority}/{name}

 # vault database settings
-org.opencadc.inventory.db.SQLGenerator=org.opencadc.inventory.db.SQLGenerator
 org.opencadc.vault.nodes.schema={schema name in the database configured in the JDBC URL}
 ```
 The vault _resourceID_ is the resourceID of _this_ vault service.

-The _SQLGenerator_ is a plugin implementation to support the database.
-There is currently only one implementation that is tested
-with PostgeSQL (10+).
-Making this work  with other database servers in future _may_ require a different implementation.

 The nodes _schema_ name is the name of the database schema used for all created database objects (tables, indices, etc).
 ```